kubernetes-sigs/kustomize/docs/plugins/README.md

 > - {as above}
 > ```

-This is exactly like the syntax of the `resources` field.

-The value of each entry in a `resources`,
+The value of each entry in a `generators` or `transformers` list must be a relative path to a
-`generators` or `transformers` list must be a relative path to a YAML file, or a path or URL to a [kustomization].
+YAML file, or a path or URL to a [kustomization].
+This is the same format as demanded by the
+`resources` field.

 [kustomization]: ../glossary.md#kustomization

-In the former case the YAML is read from disk directly, and in the latter case a kustomization is performed, and its YAML output is merged with the YAML read directly from files.
-The net result in all three cases is a set of YAML objects.
+YAML files are read from disk directly.
+Paths or

-Each object resulting from a `generators` or `transformers` field is now further interpreted by kustomize as a _plugin configuration_ object.
+URLs leading to kustomizations trigger an in-process kustomization run.
+Each of the resulting objects is now further interpreted by kustomize as a _plugin configuration_ object.

 ## Configuration